Quinault Ethnobotany Program

-The Quinault Ethnobotany project is providing documentation of historical cultural uses of plants in the region traditionally inhabited by the Quinault and associated Coast Salish people which is important to sustain local plant knowledge and values for future generations.
+The Quinault Ethnobotany Program is providing documentation of historical cultural uses of plants in the region traditionally inhabited by the Quinault and associated Coast Salish people which is important to sustain local plant knowledge and values for future generations.

 How was bear grass sustainably harvested?
 How was camas traditionally preserved?
 What plants are good medicine for sore throats and coughs?
 What kind of wood makes the best canoe paddles or tool handles?
 Which forest plants make good snacks in the springtime?